 - This will create a Module in your workbook.

-- And, copy and paste the VBA code shown below.
+- Copy and paste the VBA code shown below.

 Sub Create_Multiple_Sheets() Dim no_of_sheets As Integer Dim wrksheet_name As String On Error Resume Next xTitleId = "Create Multiple Sheets" wrksheet_name = Application.InputBox("Worksheet Name", xTitleId, , Type:=2) no_of_sheets = Application.InputBox("How Many Sheet You Want to Create?", xTitleId, , Type:=1) For i = 1 To no_of_sheets Application.ActiveWorkbook.Sheets(wrksheet_name).Copy _ After:=Application.ActiveWorkbook.Sheets(wrksheet_name) Next End Sub